Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Conclusion

 \section{Conclusion}

 We propose a novel enrollment-stage backdoor attack framework via adversarial ultrasound---\bd, which allows both the legitimate user and the adversary to pass the speaker recognition systems at the recognition stage.
 By modulating backdoor triggers on the adversarial ultrasound carrier and augmenting the optimization process with multi-factor randomness and robustness, we achieve \bd in a highly imperceptible, universal, and physically robust manner.
 Moreover, we improve the robustness of adversarial ultrasound in physical world by optimizing the backdoor pattern with only sparse frequencies and adopting the pre-compensation along with single-sideband modulation.
-Extensive experiments across various configurations on both digital and physical scenarios demonstrate the effectiveness of our proposed attack.
+Extensive experiments across various configurations on both digital and physical scenarios demonstrate the effectiveness and robustness of our proposed attack.
+To mitigate this newly discovered threat, we also discuss on potential countermeasures, limitations, and future works of this new threat.